Sung-Huan/ANNOgesic/docs/source/subcommands.rst

   fragmented_forward.wig:frag:1:a:+ fragmented_reverse.wig:frag:1:a:-

-If only conventional RNA-seq data without fragementation or TEX treated can be provided, it can still be assigned to fragmented libraries and used by ANNOgesic.
+If only conventional RNA-seq data without fragmentation or TEX treated can be provided, it can still be assigned to fragmented libraries and used by ANNOgesic.
-However, it may influnece the results.
+However, it may influence the results.

 .. _The format of sRNA database: